kizielinski/IGME-235-Public/project1/235-project-1-content.md

 ---
 ### VIII.
 Other
-All sprites were created by the developers unless otherwise stated
+All sprites were created by the developers unless otherwise stated Curious about how I made the game?
+Go to my [Github](https://github.com/kizielinski) and see it for yourself!

 ---
 ### IX.
 About the Developer(s)